 It’s been hard to find good deals on investment properties over the last few years.

-That’s a shockingly fast rise of 37.4% over five years, or an average increase of 7.5% a year.
+That’s a shockingly fast rise of 72.6% over just seven and a half years, or an average increase of 9.7% a year.

-Rents have risen, too, though not nearly as fast.
-In fact, rents rose at about half the speed of home values: Zillow’s Rent Index for 1-bedroom apartments rose from $1,113 to $1,324 – around 19% – over the same time period.
+Rents have risen, too, though not as fast.
+In fact, rents rose at less than half the speed of home values: Zillow’s Rent Index for 1-bedroom apartments rose from $1,353 to $1,742 – around 28.8% – over the same time period.
 That comes out to an average of 3.8% a year.

-But even rents have risen far faster than incomes.
-Median income in the five-year period from 2012-2017 (the latest available from the Census Bureau) rose by 12.5%, or 2.5% a year on average.
+Despite tenant activists squawking about rents rising faster than incomes, both have grown at almost exactly the same pace.
+Median income in the five-year period from 2014-2019 (the latest available from the Census Bureau) rose by 18.5%, or 3.7% a year on average.

 With home prices significantly outpacing rents and incomes, what’s a real estate investor to do, to find good deals on cashflowing rental properties?